marktrovinger/obsidian_vault/Grad School/Applications of Deep Learning/Advanced Keras.md

 Callbacks are a powerful tool to add functionality to the `fit()` method.
 One builtin callback is model checkpointing, `keras.callbacks.ModelCheckpoint`, which allows for saving models at different points.
 Early stopping is also implemented as a callback, `keras.callbacks.EarlyStopping`.
 Changing the learning rate is also implemented as a callback, and is a good idea in general.
 Tensorboard is also done as a callback, W&B as well.
 If you need to implement your own callback, you can subclass the `keras.callbacks.Callback` class.
 Pay attention to what functions need to be overloaded!

+### Writing Your Own Training Loop
+Pay attention to how different layers behave during training and inference, such as Dropout, which should not be used during inference.
+Also pay attention to trainable vs. non-trainable weights.

 ## References
 1.